← Back to all stuff

 That is not always healthy.

-But it is often very entertaining.
+But often very entertaining.

 Tech does not have to be spectacular

-Of course I read spec sheets.
-Way too many of them.
-But in the end, something else matters: Do I actually enjoy using it?
-Does it make something better without constantly pushing its existence into my face?
+But in the end, something else counts for me: do I like using the thing?
+Does it make something better without pushing its existence into my face every day?

-A good keyboard eventually becomes just the keyboard.
-A good webcam makes sure I do not look like a hostage video on VHS.
-A good robot vacuum reduces the little floor mess you otherwise ignore for three days.
+A good robot vacuum reduces the little floor dirt you would otherwise ignore for three days.

 That is not glamorous.